alal4465/CTF_Writeups/pwnable.tw - hacknote/README.md

 // <address of system> ; sh ; <garbage until null byte>
 ```

-The script flow is as follows
+The script flow is as follows:
 ```py
 def main():
     add_note(1000, b'0')